OfficeDev/teams-toolkit/packages/cli/README.md

 teamsfx new --app-name azureApp --azure-resources sql

 # create a teams app which hosting on Azure (with function).
-teamsfx new --app-name azureApp --azure-resources function
+teamsfx new --app-name azureApp --azure-resources function --function-language JavaScript

 # create a teams app which hosting on Azure (with sql and function).
-teamsfx new --app-name azureApp0326 --azure-resources sql function
+teamsfx new --app-name azureApp0326 --azure-resources sql function --function-language JavaScript

 # create a teams app which hosting on SPFx.
 teamsfx new --app-name spfxApp --host-type SPFx